framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 <a href="https://www.youtube.com/watch?v=qufWSNPyeYQ" target="_blank">
   <img src="https://i.ytimg.com/vi_webp/qufWSNPyeYQ/maxresdefault.webp">
 </a>
+<i>If you ever get lost in this guide I suggest watching the video above for visual aid, even tho it's about installing the original Unity Explorer.</i>
 </p>

-*If you ever get lost in this guide I suggest watching the video above for visual aid, even tho it's about installing the original Unity Explorer.*

 ## Identifying the type of Unity game